 Employers and employees both need to understand the Texas overtime laws.
-There are stiff penalties for those who willfully do not comply with these laws, including criminal prosecution and financial fines.
+There are stiff penalties for those who willfully do not comply with these laws.
 The state of Texas follows the federal labor laws, and has not adopted any of their own as some other states have done.

 Texas overtime laws do not provide provisions for Holidays.
 Some companies will pay their employees time and a half for working on federal holidays but the decision to do so varies from company to company.

 Because Texas overtime laws are sometimes complex, it can be difficult for an employee to know if he or she should be paid overtime and there are many common misconceptions regarding overtime.
 If your private employer is giving you comp time instead of paying you overtime, they are likely breaking the law.
 Many private employers assume it is OK to give their employees comp time instead of the overtime pay they are entitled to but it is illegal!

 Employers often assign employees more work than can be done in forty hours.
 The employee often stays late without being paid or takes the work home.
 If your employer is aware of this, you are entitled to overtime.
 When an employee must correct mistakes in his or her work, the time must be treated as hours worked.
 The correction of errors, or “rework”, is hours worked, even when the employee voluntarily does the rework.

 Time that an employee is required to be at work or allowed to work for his or her employer is hours worked.
 A person hired to do nothing or to do nothing but wait for something to do or something to happen is still working.
 The Supreme Court has stated that employees subject to the FLSA must be paid for all the time spent in “physical or mental exertion (whether burdensome or not) controlled or required by the employer and pursued necessarily and primarily for the benefit of the employer of his business.”